HanoverStatsLabs/resources/labs/Lab6Instructions.md

 ## Introduction

+In this lab we will learn a couple more techniques for working with graphs and variables in R. In particular we will see how to create new variables from existing ones.

 ## Overall Goals

-In this lab we will:
+In this lab we will learn how to:

-When we plot integer data in a histogram, need to take care with the bins to avoid "false" modes.

-For a paneled histogram, we want to control the layout of the panels for easier comparison.
+- create a new project and start a new R Markdown document in RStudio,
+- compute quantiles (percentiles) for a variable,
+- control the bins in a histogram,
+- control the panels in a paneled histogram,

-Adding a "smooth fit line" (curve) to a scatterplot.
+- add a "smooth fit curve" to a scatterplot to look for the overall pattern,

-Controlling the symbol/size/fill for scatterplot dots.

-Controlling line width/type/color.

-Mosaicplot
+- add a regression line to a scatterplot,
+- control the size and color of added lines,
+- compute new scalar variables using an equation,
+- compute new categorical variables by breaking the values of a scalar variable.

-New R commands introduced in this lab:
+New R commands introduced in this lab: `quantile`, `cut`, `seq`, `panel.loess`, `panel.lmline`, `with`

 ## Make Your Own Project in RStudio